 If you’re starting to use FreeAgent mid-way through your financial year, you may also have entries for the year to date for your profit and loss accounts, such as income the business has earned since the beginning of this financial year.

 Your accountant will be able to advise which entries you need to record in FreeAgent.
-Unfortunately we can’t help you with this as we’re not authorised by HMRC to provide accounting advice.
+Unfortunately the FreeAgent support team can’t help you with this, as we’re not authorised by HMRC to provide accounting advice.

 How to enter your opening balances

 The balances you enter will depend on a few scenarios, like whether the first VAT quarter in FreeAgent is a new one or mid-quarter, and whether or not you’re on the Flat Rate Scheme.